open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.ResourceDetectors.ProcessRuntime/README.md

 ## Getting Started

-You need to install the `OpenTelemetry.ResourceDetectors.ProcessRuntime` to be able to use the Process Runtime Resource Detectors.
+You need to install the `OpenTelemetry.ResourceDetectors.ProcessRuntime` package to be able to use the Process Runtime Resource Detectors.

 ```shell